zayr0-9/yggchat/ygg-chat/DEPLOYMENT.md

 ---

-## 🔄 Part 3: Update Railway with Vercel URL
+## 🔐 Part 3: Secure Railway with Vercel URL

-Now that you have your Vercel URL, go back to Railway:
+Now that you have your Vercel URL, **lock down CORS** by updating Railway:

 1. Open your Railway project
 2. Go to **Variables** tab
-3. Update the `FRONTEND_URL` environment variable with your Vercel URL:
+3. **Update** the `FRONTEND_URL` environment variable with your actual Vercel URL:
    ```
    FRONTEND_URL=https://your-app.vercel.app
    ```
+   (Remove the wildcard `*` and use your exact Vercel URL)
-4. Railway will automatically redeploy with the new CORS configuration
+4. Railway will automatically redeploy with strict CORS configuration
+5. Wait for redeployment to complete

+**Security Note**: This step changes from permissive CORS (accepts all origins) to strict CORS (only accepts requests from your Vercel domain).
+This is critical for production security.

 ---